uikit/uikit-site/docs/pages/spinner.md

 ## Accessibility

-The Spinner component sets the appropriate WAI-ARIA role.
+The Spinner component automatically sets the appropriate WAI-ARIA roles, states and properties.

-- The spinner element has the `status` role.
+- The *spinner* has the `status` role.